50 Amazing Landmarks in France To Visit

 10. Chateau de Fontainebleau, Loire Valley

-The NYT calls Fontainbleau “the single greatest assemblage over time of French architecture and decor still in its original state.”
-It’s a rare royal residence that escaped the war time ravages of the French Revolution.
-There are over 1,500 rooms with period furniture.
-The stunning gilded ceilings could give you neck strain.
+Renowned as “the single greatest assemblage over time of French architecture and decor still in its original state” by The New York Times, Fontainebleau is a rare gem that withstood the ravages of the French Revolution.
+With over 1,500 rooms adorned with period furniture, the chateau’s opulent gilded ceilings may leave you in awe.

-Fontainbleau’s highlights are the Royal Apartments, Marie Antoinette’s boudoirs (the Ottoman-themed Turkish Bedroom and the Silver Bedroom), the Papal Apartment, and the grand Francoise I Gallery.
-Decorated with ornate gold and stucco (and lots of angels), the gallery was created by Rosso Fiorentino.
+Among the highlights of Fontainebleau are the Royal Apartments.
+You’ll see Marie Antoinette’s exquisite boudoirs (including the Ottoman-themed Turkish Bedroom and the Silver Bedroom), the Papal Apartment, and the magnificent Francoise I Gallery.

 Click here to book a day tour from Paris that also includes Vaux-le-Vicomte.